kubeshop/botkube/design/2022-06-20-cfg-via-crds.md

 Defining configuration via CRD allows:

 - Easy extensibility - new automation that watches for updates on the new object.
-  - Currently, one big YAML file, requires BotKube restart, extensions need to be built-in.
+  - Currently, two big YAML file, requires BotKube restart, extensions need to be built-in.
 - Showing status of a given extension - if it's up and running or there were some errors.
   - Now we can check that only in BotKube logs.
 - Providing metadata information about given extension.
 Will be useful for discoverability.